Workstation Disorganization: Problems and Opportunities

 Lack of space

-These tools suddenly become hindrances.
-It’s like allowing fans to watch a basketball game from the middle of the court.
+These tools suddenly become hindrances, similar to enabling fans to watch a basketball game from the center of the court.
 Setting up a workstation or table in a way that allows easy accessibility to tools and materials – while also keeping them neatly out of the way when not in use – enables technicians the space necessary to do their job without leaving their workspace.

 Lack of focus

+A cluttered prep & pack workstation.
 Inspecting and packaging requires immense attention to detail; not only does everything need to be executed flawlessly to ensure patient safety, but the correct materials and equipment need be employed based on the types of instruments and the sterilization processes they require.
-Any number of small things can go wrong.
+A variety of small issues can arise.

-Imagine you want to impress your spouse with a homemade dinner.
+Consider the scenario where you aim to impress your spouse with a homemade dinner.
 You would probably get all of your ingredients together, organize them, and use them in the order necessary to create a fantastic meal.
 Now imagine every ingredient you own was strewn about the kitchen.
 It’d be tough to know where to start, right?

 The same sense of chaos can stem from an unorganized table or workstation.
-It’s important that there is a methodical, focused approach to determining what items go where.
+A methodical, focused approach is important for determining where each item should go.
 If not, technicians waste time focusing on what to grab next from where, and less on the task at hand.

 Spending more time without a process